stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 ## Creating your cluster with kubectl
 {: #create_cli}

-Complete the following procedure to create a cluster with kubectl:
+Complete the following procedure to create a cluster with `kubectl`:

 1. Create and save the following  `.yaml` files that you need to complete the procedure: